alkurbatov/alkurbatov.github.io/cv/en.md

 ### About
 Curious, inquisitive, fast learner, easily dive into legacy code, passionate about technology.
 I have vast number of hard and soft skills.
-I enjoy writing scripted AIs, develop open-source C++ API for writing Starcraft II bots.
+I enjoy writing scripted AIs, interested in Machine Learning, develop open-source C++ API for writing Starcraft II bots.
 My pet projects can be found at [github](https://github.com/alkurbatov).

 Also, I have experience in: